Princess Elisabeth Antarctica

 Medical Assistance

-For every season to Antarctica, the IPF team recruits a physician to treat injuries that might occur over the course of the season.
-The doctor also has live access to a remote network of colleagues in different specialties.
+For every season at Princess Elisabeth Antarctica, the International Polar Foundation team includes a physician, trained to to treat injuries and illness that might occur during the course of the season.
+The doctor also has live access to a remote network of colleagues who are expert in a wide range specialties.
 A medical evacuation procedure is in place for serious cases.

 Certified Field Guides

-The best way to not have a problem in Antarctica, however, remains to avoid them, which is why any movement to and from the station is supervised by certified field guides.
-These people have undergone extensive training and are familiar with harsh polar and ice conditions.
+The best way to avoid medical problem in Antarctica, however, is preventation.
+Field training is provided on arrival at the station, and travel to and from field trips is supervised by certified field guides.
+These team members have undergone extensive training and are experienced with working and taking care of others in harsh polar conditions.